 A nudge is any persuasion attempt that doesn't put someone on the defensive.
-If you've spent any time in the business world, you've probably arrived at this technique on your own without ever hearing about it.
+If you've spent time in the business world, you've probably arrived at this technique on your own without ever hearing about it.
 The nudge is important because it represents the understanding that for the most part other people won't listen to you.

 People will listen to you only for as long as politeness dictates, and the nudge is the admission that whatever gentle prodding you can slip in during that time is pretty much the best you're gonna get.

 A nudge is a way to spread influence without incurring the cost of resentment.
-It's invariant with respect to social disharmony, so as long as you keep your nudging light, you can nudge and prod and never have to worry about the costs.
+It's invariant with respect to social disharmony, so as long as you keep your nudging light, you can nudge and nudge and prod and never have to worry about the costs.

 Another way to think of a nudge is that it's anything short of argument.
 Argument is a powerful mode of discussion and discovery, but you almost never get to have one, because in our world usually what an argument does is close minds.